Time-optimal self-stabilizing leader election in population protocols

-Note that for arguments about \errorprotocol, we did not have to worry about any lack of independence between the timers of different agents.

 Our constructions here relied on initiator / responder asymmetry as the source of randomness.
 It would also be possible to avoid this capability and use a symmetric synthetic coin technique as described in \cite{DBLP:conf/soda/AlistarhAEGR17}.
-In that case, our protocols would be almost entirely symmetric, with one exception: line~\ref{algo:linstate:asymmetric-assign-to-responder-b} of Protocol~\ref{algo:linstate}, which detects that two agents $a$ and $b$ have the same state, but needs to assign new state to exactly one of them.
+In that case, our protocols would be almost entirely symmetric, with one exception: the slow leader election $L,L \to L,F$ required as part of \resetprotocol\ used in \silentlinearTimeStateProtocol.
 This line itself could use the symmetric synthetic-coin to be simulated with symmetric transitions, leading to entirely symmetric protocols.

 \end{toappendix}